Kinsta Premium WordPress HostingFrom $30/month

 When you take into account the level of performance, reliability, scalability, and security you get, the cost for Kinsta hosting is actually very reasonable.

-I have always suggested hosting to other website owners based on the support I receive from a hosting company.
-Another good source for support feedback is to have a look at some of the most common WordPress Hosting groups or forums.
+I have always suggested hosting to other website owners based on the support I receive.
+A good source to help determine the level of support is to have a look at some of the most common WordPress Hosting groups or forums.
 The most notable is the WordPress Hosting Group on Facebook.
 Many people ask about moving their site to Kinsta and want to understand what level of support they can expect.

-Even with the minimal amount of experience we have had with the Kinsta support team, we were still impressed by the quick response times.
-All of our questions and requests were addressed within a few minutes.
-Even if we didn’t go through the normal channels.
+Given the minimal amount of contact we had with the Kinsta support team, we were impressed by the quick response times.
+Our questions and requests were addressed within a few minutes.
+Even when we didn’t go through the normal support channels.

 Accessing the support team was very easy.
 There was a personally branded chat window in our Kinsta Dashboard letting us know they were there to help.
 Also on the dashboard was a link to the Kinsta User Guide.
 This directed us to their online knowledge base with common questions categorized by popular topics.